openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

 Written by : Yuriy Shyyan & Ramon Grullon

-In OpenStack, ISO images serve a similar purpose to CD-ROMs and USBs in traditional computing environments.
-Let's explore this comparison:

 ISO images in OpenStack function similarly to CD-ROMs and USBs in traditional computing environments.
-They contain installation files and data for operating systems and software, and users attach them to virtual machines to install the desired software or operating system.
+They contain installation files and data for operating systems and software, and users typically use ISOs to install them unto virtual machines.

 This article will help you understand how you can install any ISO type media onto an OpenStack volume to create singular installation or re-usable images for